43rd Venice International Film Festival

 The 43rd annual Venice International Film Festival was held on 30 August to 10 September, 1986.
 It was the last edition directed by Gian Luigi Rondi.

+French writer and filmmaker Alain Robbe-Grillet was the Jury President for the main competition.
+The Golden Lion winner was The Green Ray directed by Éric Rohmer.

 Jury

 The following people comprised the 1986 jury: